mmuller88/cdk-alps-graph-ql/README.md

 # CDK Alps Graph QL

-The CDK Alps Spec Rest Api construct generates an AWS API Gateway out of an ALPS API yaml file such src/todo-alps.yaml.
+The CDK Alps Graph QL construct generates an AWS Graph QL out of an ALPS API yaml file such src/todo-alps.yaml.
 ALPS API is an abstraction of APIs like REST API or Graph QL.
 More about the ALPS API see in the ALPS API section.

 The AWS CDK construct repo was generated with [Projen](https://github.com/projen/projen) as **awscdk-construct**